 About our podcast

 A different student leads every episode and each season features a new team of students.
-The episodes are published on Apple and News Decoder’s news site, and every episode is transcribed to ensure accessibility.
+The episodes are published on Apple, Spotify, Soundcloud and News Decoder’s news site, and every episode is transcribed to ensure accessibility.

 You can read or listen to past episodes here.

-Each spring, we assemble a team of student reporters to produce the latest season of The Kids Are Alright.
+Each spring, we assemble a team of student reporters to produce the latest season of the News Decoder Podcast.
 If you’re interested in getting involved, read on:

 Who can apply?